 To apply predefined category settings to policy groups and configure custom settings to manage web transactions, see the sections below.
 By default, the Cisco IronPort Web Usage Controls URL filtering engine is enabled in the System Setup Wizard.
-You can change this setting and configure URL filtering options using the following procedure:

-- Step 1 Navigate to the Security Services > Acceptable Use Controls page. - Step 2 Click Edit Global Settings.
+Step 1 Navigate to the Security Services > Acceptable Use Controls page.
+Step 2 Click Edit Global Settings.

-The Edit Acceptable Use Controls Settings page appears.

-Edit Acceptable Use Controls Settings

 Step 3 Verify the Enable Acceptable Use Controls property is enabled.

-For information about the Application Visibility and Control setting, see Chapter 18, "Understanding Application Visibility and Control."
+Note For information about the Application Visibility and Control setting, see Chapter 18, "Understanding Application Visibility and Control."
 Step 4 Choose whether or not to enable the Dynamic Content Analysis Engine.
 For more information on the Dynamic Content Analysis Engine, see Dynamic Content Analysis Engine, page 17-2.

-- Step 5 Choose the default action the Web Proxy should use when the URL filtering engine is unavailable, either Monitor or Block.
-Default is Monitor. - Step 6 Submit and commit your changes.
+Step 5 Choose the default action the Web Proxy should use when the URL filtering engine is unavailable, either Monitor or Block.
+Default is Monitor.
+Step 6 Submit and commit your changes.